MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshoot-scom-mi.md

 **Cause**

-This error might happen during the provisioning of SCOM extension or SCOM installation.
+This error might occur during the provisioning of SCOM extension or SCOM installation.

 **Resolution**